planship/planship-docs/docs/integration/index.md

 To get started, sign into the [Planship Console](https://app.planship.io/auth/sign-in).
 If you don't have a Planship account yet, [sign up](https://app.planship.io/auth/sign-up) now.

+!!!tip "Using Stripe?"
+    If you use Stripe, you can manage all of your Planship directly from the Stripe dashboard by using the Planship app for Stripe.
+Follow our [Stripe integration HOWTO guide](../howtos/use-planship-with-stripe.md) to get started.

 In the console, you'll do the following:

 - Create a [product](../concepts/products.md) that corresponds to your software product